-I can’t say I believe that facial yoga is our way to a natural face lift, but the idea seems very plausible.
+I can’t say I believe that facial yoga is our way to a natural face lift, I don’t no if jowl exercise will improve or prevent sagging jowls, but the idea seems very plausible.

 It’s not till your late 20s, early 30s that your muscle mass starts to decline, it would make sense that the muscle in your face would decline as well.

 Unless, you work out those muscles to counteract it.